 Chef/Owner Martha Brahm was among the first women to attend the Culinary Institute of America in Hyde Park, New York and celebrates the 40th anniversary of her graduation this year.
 She began her career as a Garde Manger at the Chase Park Plaza in St. Louis, MO.
 From there, she went on to become one of the first women to work in a pastry shop in Las Vegas, NV.
 She continued to blaze her own trail in Memphis, TN, where she started Fascinating Foods, a social catering company that specialized in gourmet service for large events.

 Martha and her partner Lynne moved to the Big Island of Hawaii in 2005.
-After spending much of her career in cities on the mainland, Martha’s Mac Nut Grove Farm in South Kona is a dream come true.
+After spending much of her career in cities on the mainland, the Mac Nut Grove Farm in South Kona is a dream come true.
 Farm to fork is a daily creative exercise for Martha.
 Each week, she gets to craft delicious pies, pastries, dressings, and chutneys from the myriad of exotic tropical fruit growing on their farm.
 Martha and Lynne have planted spice trees on the farm to complement the array of tropical fruit trees native to the island.

-They have recently purchased a tea farm in Volcano and will soon be selling their tea.
 After 40 years as a professional chef and caterer, Martha is enjoying the opportunity to live this amazing culinary adventure.

 Since an early age, Lynne has had a passion for the outdoors and, in particular golf courses.
 Lynne was the English Ladies Golf Champion and represented England on numerous occasions in Europe and South America.